doppar/docs/3.x/routing.md

 By default, bundle routes use the `primaryKey` field as the route key for model binding along with fallback to `id`.

-If your model does not have an `id` column, or you want to bind routes using a different column (for example, `slug`), you can override the `getRouteKeyName()` method in your Eloquent model.
+If your model does not have an `id` column, or you want to bind routes using a different column (for example, `slug`), you can override the `getRouteKeyName()` method in your Entity model.

 ```php
 /**